Treated or Untreated? Which should you buy?

 The fact is, not everyone is looking to capitalize on their purchase.
 Many folks do not even consider the thought of reselling their gems to make a profit.
 In fact, most consumers purchase gems and jewelry rather as keepsakes for sentimental value.
 They aren't interested in whether or not they can actually make money from their gemstone purchase, because to them, it's like purchasing any other commodity, like a new car.
 The new car they purchased last year isn't going to have a higher resell price after a 100,000 miles are put on the clock, so why should their gemstones?

 Most people also do not hold any strong objections to the concept of enhanced gems and why should they?
-It's not a heated, argumentative or sensitive subject like "blood diamonds", politics or a matter of whether or not they should sell their Hummer and "go green".
+It's not a sensitive subject like "blood diamonds", politics or a matter of whether or not they should sell their Hummer and "go green".
 It's simply a matter of what's most important to them.
 If you do not carry a strong opinion on the subject at the time of this reading, treated gems are likely a great option for you.
 You'll be able to find numerous bargains that many investment seekers look beyond and most importantly, you'll have a much bigger selection to choose from, because many of the most popular gem types today simply cannot be found untreated.

 Why Untreated Gems?